 You can save a couple hundred bucks by replacing your fuel pump yourself.
 However, if you don’t already own the tools, you may spend more preparing the parts for this job than the cost of labor at a mechanic’s shop.
 It’s also important to know if you’re comfortable working on your car to this level.
 Improperly installing a gas pump can damage your vehicle.

 If you decide to take on your own fuel pump replacement, be sure to keep your owner’s manual and repair guide handy.
 Not every make and model uses the same fuel pump and setup, so it’s important to know what you’re dealing with before you start taking your vehicle apart.
 Watch the video below to see how it’s done.

 If you need advice, a FIXD Mechanic can work with you to replace your fuel pump.
-You can call FIXD mechanics for free when you’re a member of FIXD Premium.
+You can call FIXD mechanics for free with FIXD Premium.
 Click here to get FIXD for just $19.99, including a free 14-day trial of FIXD Premium!

 With the FIXD Sensor and app, you can see what your check engine light means, how to fix it, and see how much it should cost to fix.
 Click below to get FIXD, including a 14-day trial of FIXD Premium, for just $19.99 and save $1000s on repairs!